Funeral (Arcade Fire album)

 Funeral is the debut studio album by Canadian indie rock band Arcade Fire, released on September 14, 2004 by Merge Records.
 Preliminary recordings for Funeral were made during the course of a week in August 2003 at the Hotel2Tango in Montreal, Quebec, and the recording was completed later that year all in an analogue recording format.
 Its lyrics draw upon themes of death, change, and the loss of childhood innocence, inspired by the recent passing of several bandmates' family members during its production.
 The first half of the album, dubbed the 'Neighborhood' suite, centres around a town struggling with a power outage in the middle of winter, based on personal experience during the North American ice storm of 1998.

-The album produced five singles, with "Rebellion (Lies)" being the most successful, having peaked at #19 on the UK Singles Chart.
+The album produced five singles, with "Rebellion (Lies)" being the most successful, having peaked at number 19 on the UK Singles Chart.
 The album was nominated for a Grammy Award in 2005 for Best Alternative Music Album.
 It received widespread critical acclaim and topped many year-end and decade-end lists, now often considered one of the greatest albums of all time.
-According to the website Metacritic, the album had the second most appearances on end-of-decade Top 10 lists, only behind Radiohead's Kid A. In the 2020 updated version of Rolling Stones 500 Greatest Albums of All Time, it was ranked at number 500.
+According to the website Metacritic, the album had the second most appearances on end-of-decade Top 10 lists, only behind Radiohead's Kid A. In 2012, Rolling Stone ranked Funeral number 151 on their revised list of the "500 Greatest Albums of All Time"; it dropped to number 500 in the 2020 version.